ECB: Interest rates remain unchanged – When will they be reduced? – 2024-03-08 18:25:44

 Due to the decision of many shipping companies to transport goods from Asia to Europe by taking the much longer route via South Africa, freight rates have skyrocketed and the delivery time of goods has increased by around 10 days, leading to fears of new price increases.

-According to a study by Oxford Economics, global inflation could rise by 0.7 percentage points at the end of 2024 if shipping companies avoid the Red Sea for several months and freight rates remain at twice their pre-crisis levels. area.
+According to a study by Oxford Economics, global inflation might rise by 0.7 percentage points at the end of 2024 if shipping companies avoid the Red Sea for several months and freight rates remain at twice their pre-crisis levels. area.
 This impact does not seem large, but it may slow down the decline in inflation, affecting the ECB’s decisions on interest rates.

 Source: Daily